Eviechu/cyberaddons/README.md

 # CyberAddons

 ## Info
+A Rainmeter skin edited and put together by me based on superfahd's Touch Terminal skin with a few addons and skins made from scratch.
+Made for personal use and my own desktop customization, I've decided to host it on github as both a safekeep and for public availability.

+Licensed under BSD Clause-3 License

 ## Contents

 ## Credits
 CPU Meter - The Rainmeter Team: https://www.rainmeter.net/
 Touch Terminal - superfahd: https://www.deviantart.com/superfahd/art/TouchTerminal-579258630
 LightClock - TwistLemon: https://www.deviantart.com/twistlemon